babma04/Assembly-x86-64bit-interpreter/README.md

-# Assembly x84 64 bit python compiler
+# Assembly x84 64 bit python interpreter
-#### A simple assembly x84 64bit compiler with sequencial execution and error detector.
+#### A simple assembly x84 64bit interpreter with sequencial execution and error detector.

 ## About the Project